 You can't go wrong with exercise.
 As a rule, when it comes to health problems, increasing physical activity will likely improve it.
 The same is true for cholesterol levels too.
 So how much exercise do you need?
 For adults, the Centers for Disease Control (CDC) recommends:

 - Moderate exercise: 150-300 minutes per week

 - Vigorous exercise: 75 – 150 minutes per week

 Moderate exercise is defined as an intensity when you can hear yourself breathing and yet still carry on a conversation.
-There are other methods to determine how hard you are exercising but this talk test is the simplest – and it requires no fancy equipment.
+There are other methods to determine how hard you are exercising, but this talk test is the simplest and requires no fancy equipment.